What Does an NCAA Investigator Do?

 Learn About the Salary, Required Skills, & More

 NCAA investigators are members of the National Collegiate Athletic Association's enforcement staff who determine whether universities, student-athletes, coaches, or agents participated in prohibited behavior.
-They also work to ensure that universities initiate and/or maintain high academic standards.
+They also work to ensure that universities initiate and maintain high academic standards.

 NCAA investigators look into nearly every aspect of college sports, including allegations of gambling, taking money and gifts from agents, academic misconduct, and getting paid to play.
-They may initiate investigations based on allegations of wrongdoing, or they may act at the request of a coach or other university employee who self-reports a potential violation.
+They may initiate investigations based on allegations of wrongdoing, or they may act at the request of a coach or other university employee who reports a potential violation.

 According to the NCAA, enforcement staff generally handle around 25 major investigations and look into up to 4,000 lesser violations each year.

 An NCAA investigator is often required to perform the following tasks:

 - Conduct interviews in the service of those investigations.

 - Work closely with athletes, coaches, college administrators, compliance staff, and attorneys.

 Universities, coaches, and students who are found to have committed infractions face a range of disciplinary actions, up to and including the loss of player eligibility or an entire athletic program.
 Investigators must be thorough and mindful of the potential consequences of their inquiries.
 For this reason, NCAA investigations can take weeks, months, or possibly years before they are seen all the way to a conclusion.

 NCAA investigators do not have police powers, as their investigations are civil and administrative matters and are therefore conducted independently of any criminal investigation.
 If criminal misconduct is uncovered, an appropriate law enforcement agency will conduct a separate investigation.